Mercury-Language/mercury/README.CSharp.md

     to a file named `Mmake.params` at the top-level of the source tree.

-4. Begin the build process using the following command:
+4. Build the dependencies using the following command:

+       $ mmake --use-mmc-make depend GRADE=csharp

+5. Compile using the following command:

        $ mmake --use-mmc-make GRADE=csharp

+6. To install the C# version of the compiler, do:

+       $ mmake --use-mmc-make install GRADE=csharp

 The C# version of the compiler MUST be built using `mmake`'s `--use-mmc-make` option; the build will not work otherwise.
-Setting the variable `GRADE` in the invocation of mmake is currently necessary in order to avoid some variable definition ordering problems in `Mmake.workspace`.
+Setting the variable `GRADE` in the invocations of mmake is currently required to avoid some variable definition ordering problems in `Mmake.workspace`.

-5. To install the C# version of the compiler, do:

-       $ mmake --use-mmc-make install GRADE=csharp

 -----------------------------------------------------------------------------